irobot-ros/ros2-performance/proposals/intraprocess_communication.md

 ### Dependent on the RMW

-The current implementation has to send meta-messages from the `Publisher` to the `Subscription`s.
+The current implementation of intra-process communication has to send meta-messages from the `Publisher` to the `Subscription`s.
 This is done using the `rmw_publish` function, the implementation of which depends on the chosen middleware.
-This results in having the performance of a ROS2 application with intra-process communication enabled to still heavily depend on the chosen RMW implementation.
+This results in the performance of a ROS2 application with intra-process communication enabled being heavily dependent on the chosen RMW implementation.

-At the moment, this results in a relevant impact on the performance of the application for all the ROS2 supported middlewares (Fast-RTPS, OpenSplice, Connext, DPS).
+Given the fact that these meta-messages have only to be received from entities within the same process, there is space for optimizing how they are transmitted by each RMW.
+However, at the moment none of the supported RMW is actively tackling this issue.
+This results in that the performance of a single process ROS2 application with intra-process communication enabled are still worst than what you could expect from a non-ROS application sharing memory between its components.

+In the following some experimental evidences are quickly presented.

 ##### Memory requirement